AlonsoGaray/range-slider/README.md

 [Range Slider](https://range-slider-alonso.netlify.app/)
 ![alt text](https://raw.githubusercontent.com/AlonsoGaray/range-slider/main/src/Project.png)

 This exercise is to keep practicing our javascript skills, mainly focused on with useState.
-The goal that we needed to achieve was to make a simple pomodoro timer.
+The goal that we needed to achieve was to make a simple Range Slider feature.

 ### Built With